nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

 The full content of the poster, along with links to related material, including research and examples of best practice. _This is a work in progress._

-Note: For the code of the example plots, refer to ...
+Note: For the code of the example plots, refer to Data_Visualization/Notebooks_Data_Visualization/example plots for readme.ipynb

 ### General